Doppler-free three-photon spectroscopy on narrow-line optical transitions: Introduction

 Three-photon excitation addresses these limitations, enabling Doppler-free excitation of odd-parity transitions with participation of all atoms in a thermal ensemble \cite{cagnac1973spectroscopie,grynberg1980multiphoton}.
 This was first demonstrated by Grynberg et al. who performed Doppler-free three-photon spectroscopy on a dipole-allowed transition in a room temperature sodium vapor \cite{Grynberg1976}.
-Furthermore, Doppler-free three-photon excitation has been shown to be a promising method for Rydberg excitation \cite{thoumany2009spectroscopy, Ryabtsev2011,Tretyakov2022, beterov2023three}, and for lasing without inversion \cite{Rein2021}.
+Doppler-free three-photon excitation has been shown to be a promising method for Rydberg excitation \cite{thoumany2009spectroscopy, Ryabtsev2011,Tretyakov2022, beterov2023three}, lasing without inversion \cite{Rein2021}, and for recoil-free quantum logic gates~\cite{zhang2024}.
 Multispectral three-photon schemes have also been studied theoretically for narrow-line optical transitions \cite{Hong2005,Barker2016}, particularly in the context of optical atomic clocks \cite{Ludlow2015}.
 However, these proposals pose stringent atomic-species-dependent requirements along with challenging phase and frequency stabilization requirements for the three optical excitation lasers.

-In this Letter, we report Doppler- and recoil-free three-photon excitation of the narrow-line $^{1}S_{0}$\,$\leftrightarrow$\,$^{3}P_{1}$ transition ($\Gamma/2\pi=7.5\,$ kHz natural linewidth) as well as the $^{1}S_{0}$\,$\leftrightarrow$\,$^{3}P_{0}$ forbidden clock transition in atomic strontium.
+Here we report Doppler- and recoil-free three-photon excitation of the narrow-line $^{1}S_{0}$\,$\leftrightarrow$\,$^{3}P_{1}$ transition ($\Gamma/2\pi=7.6\,$ kHz natural linewidth) as well as the $^{1}S_{0}$\,$\leftrightarrow$\,$^{3}P_{0}$ forbidden clock transition in atomic strontium.
 In the first case, three near-resonant lasers derived from the same source are strategically oriented to cancel the Doppler effect.
 This enables temperature-insensitive Ramsey spectroscopy with coherence decay dominated by the lifetime of the transition.
 For Doppler-free spectroscopy on the clock transition, the third laser addresses the $^{3}P_{0}$~clock state enabling free-space Ramsey spectroscopy and a demonstrated $\sim$100--fold reduction in the spectroscopic linewidth for atoms probed in free space.
 Both schemes are widely generalizable to different atomic species and optical transitions.